 What is University Clearing?

-- Didn’t get into their firm or insurance choice universities
+- Didn’t get into their firm or insurance choice universities.

-- Didn’t get any offers when they initially applied
+- Didn’t get any offers when they initially applied.

-- No longer want the places they’ve already been offered
+- No longer want the places they’ve already been offered.

-- Were on the fence about going to university and have decided they want to go
+- Were on the fence about going to university and have decided they want to go.

-- Achieved better than expected results and wish to change to a different university
+- Achieved better than expected results and wish to change to a different university.

-- No longer wish to study the subject they initially applied for
+- No longer wish to study the subject they initially applied for.

-In 2020, over 70,000 (13%) of students were accepted onto university courses through clearing.
+In 2022, 33,280 UK students were accepted onto university courses through Clearing.